‘Just like that’: Yemeni families destroyed by US air strikes

 Ammar was a stone’s throw away from his family when the explosion flung him aside.
 Everyone in the home was killed.

-Sanaa, Yemen – On Saturday evening, Ammar Mohammed strolled through the vibrant streets of a modern residential neighbourhood in northern Sanaa.
+Sanaa, Yemen – On the evening of March 15, Ammar Mohammed* strolled through the vibrant streets of a modern residential neighbourhood in northern Sanaa.

 The tall, slim man was nattily dressed and expecting a delicious meal at a relative’s home.

 Recommended Storieslist of 3 items